AntiCodeer/java_DSA/README.md

 - Q6.
 Check wheather a Number is Armstrong Number or not.
 - Q7.
 Given an integer number n, return the difference between the product of its digits and the sum of its digits.
 - Q8.
 Input a number and print all the factors of that number (use loops)
+- Q9.
+Take integer inputs till the user enters 0 and print the sum of all numbers